-At UL Standards & Engagement, we want to misunderstandings about safety during the ensure that the products that make the holidays holidays that could make days less merry and special are safer.
-For more than a century, we bright.
-There are reasonable steps to mitigate have thought about every detail when it comes those risks, so your holidays are spent gathered to making your home safer, crafting standards around the tree, and not in the hospital waiting that protect you from flipping on the light in the room. morning (that's UL 20, the standard for switches) to parking in the garage at night (that's UL 325, For 120 years, UL Standards & Engagement the standard for automatic garage doors). has been developing safety standards.
-Our
+At UL Standards & Engagement, we want to ensure that the products that make the holidays special are safer.
+For more than a century, we have thought about every detail when it comes to making your home safer, crafting standards that protect you from flipping on the light in the morning (that's UL 20, the standard for switches) to parking in the garage at night (that's UL 325, the standard for automatic garage doors).